xinyingho/Negatron/README.md

 To compile Negatron:
 1. Create a root folder locally that will hold the source code of Negatron and all its dependencies.
-2. Within this root folder, download the source code of Negatron, Negatron-Preloader, TwelveMonkeys, vlcj-experimental and OpenViewerFX using git.
-It's important to have them all inside the same root folder as some dependencies will only be available in \<root\>/Negatron/lib/ and the projects are configured with relative paths.
+2. Within this root folder, download the source code of Negatron, Negatron-Preloader, OpenViewerFX and Moditect using git.
+For OpenViewerFX and Moditect, you must get them from https://github.com/xinyingho/ as those versions include important modifications not available from the original repositories of those projects.
-3. Switch vlcj-experimental to its "experimental" branch with the command `git checkout experimental`.
+3. Switch Moditect to the branch "negatron-branch" with the command `git checkout negatron-branch`.
-4. Ensure that you have the latest version of JDK 1.8.
-For now, Negatron won't work on Java 9 or newer, only on Java 8.
-Migration to Java 9+ will be done at a later time.
+4. Ensure that you have the latest version of OpenJDK or Oracle Java SE, at least v13.
+This won't work on earlier versions of Java.
-5. The following instructions have been tested against Apache Netbeans 9.0.
+5. The following instructions have been tested against Apache Netbeans 11.2.
 But it should also work with other IDEs.
-6. Open all the 5 Java projects in Netbeans. *Do not import them*, simply use "File > Open Projects...".
+6. Open all the 4 Java projects in Netbeans. *Do not import them*, simply use "File > Open Projects...".
 Netbeans may issue some warnings.
 Ignore them as they will be solved by compiling the projects.
 7. Compile them in this order and you're done:
-   1. TwelveMonkeys
+   1. Moditect
-   2. vlcj-experimental
-   3. OpenViewerFX
+   2. OpenViewerFX
-   4. Negatron-Preloader
+   3. Negatron-Preloader
-   5. Negatron
+   4. Negatron

 The Windows version of Negatron also has a native executable file to ease launch for Windows users.
 To compile it:
 1. Download its source code using git i.e. `git clone https://github.com/xinyingho/Negatron-Boostrap`.